-GRADING CRITERIA:

-Research psychology recognizes the authority of, and bases its judgements on, carefully collected data, as opposed to opinion, tradition, or authority.
+GRADING CRITERIA: Research psychology recognizes the authority of, and bases its judgements on, carefully collected data, as opposed to opinion, tradition, or authority.
 Psychology always makes its decisions by measuring and comparing, and so shall I. In keeping with this philosophy: rather than me imposing my authority on you and telling you what you must know and then arbitrarily assigning cut-off points for grades through non-standardized tests, you as a class will inform me what you are capable of, through my careful measurement of your performance.
 Students will be assessed according to their relative position within the class.
 This method will be explained fully in the first class period; a handout is available if requested.

-Assessment will be based on four equally weighted (25%) examinations.
+Assessment will be based on four examinations/assignment combinations, weighted at 20%, 25%, 25%, and a 30% final examination.
 Following the final grade assignments, students will be subjectively assessed for bonus points on the basis of their involvement in, and contributions to, the class and in-class work, as well as attendance.

 GRANDE PRAIRIE REGIONAL COLLEGE

 GRADING CONVERSION CHART

-Alpha Grade 4-point Percentage Designation
+Alpha Grade 4-point Equivalent Percentage of Class Designation

-Equivalent Guidelines Designation

-A + 4.0 2% EXCELLENT
+\mathbf{A}^+ 4.0 2% EVCELLENT

-А 4.0 3%
+Α 4.0 3% EXCELLENT

-A 3.7 7%
+\mathbf{A}^{-} 3.7 7% FIRST CLASS STANDING

 B + 3.3 9%

 В 3.0 13% GOOD

-B 2.7 16% GOOD
+B - 2.7 16%

-C+ 2.3 16%
+\mathbf{C}^+ 2.3 16% SATISFACTORY

-С 2.0 13% SATISFACTORY
+С 2.0 13%

 C- 1.7 9%

-D^+ 1.3 7%
+\mathbf{D}^+ 1.3 7% MINIMAL PASS

 D 1.0 3%

 F 0.0 2% FAIL

 WF 0.0 0 FAIL, withdrawal after the deadline